glouppe/info8010-deep-learning/lecture6.md

 a), b) Convolution with kernel $\omega$ of size $k=3$, stride $s=2$ and padding $p=1$.<br>

-c), d) Transposed convolution with the same kernel, stride and padding, which implements the inverse transformation of a) and b).
+c), d) Transposed convolution with the same kernel, stride and padding, which implements the transposed transformation of a) and b).

 ---